pmfarley/sas-viya-openshift-blog/sas-rh-blog.md

 - **Security Context Constraints (SCCs)**

    SAS makes use of SCCs with OpenShift.
 They require multiple custom SCCs to support SAS Viya Services.
-The SAS documentation provides important information about the required SCCs, which helps to understand their use in your environment and to address any concerns.
+The SAS documentation provides information about the required SCCs, which helps to understand their use in your environment and to address any concerns.
+   **Note:** For additional details about SCC types, see [SCCs and Pod Service Accounts](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0bqwd5t5y2va7n1u9xb57lfa9wx.htm#p1qz3rq1f758xkn1pctnlw7c3kn6) in _System Requirements for the SAS Viya Platform_.

 - **OpenShift Routes**